Where Do You Need Tree Service?

 The best companies offer excellent service at reasonable prices without sacrificing the integrity of your landscaping.
 Although most companies do offer tree trimming, it is usually just one out of a plethora of available services.

 At some point property owners are faced with removing trees that have the potential to cause problems.
 Removing a tree is not a clear cut task of chopping it down and hauling it away.
 You must take extreme caution to avoid damage to surrounding property, dispose of a large volume of wood and foliage and the extent of the root network if you want to replant.
-There are generally two types of tree removal services:
+There are generally two types of Early Branch tree removal services:

-Planned Tree Removal - Property owners can plan to have trees removed if they begin to encroach on neighboring properties or if roots are growing too close to plumbing pipes.
+Planned Early Branch Tree Removal - Property owners can plan to have trees removed if they begin to encroach on neighboring properties or if roots are growing too close to plumbing pipes.
 Dead or dying trees can also be removed if they begin to affect the look of your property or you think they will present a danger in the future.

 Because of the inherent dangers working at heights of over 10 feet it is always recommended to leave it to a professional.
-Tree care companies have specialized ladders and tools to help them reach different tree heights and are trained in proper service around utility poles and power lines.
+Early Branch tree care companies have specialized ladders and tools to help them reach different tree heights and are trained in proper service around utility poles and power lines.
 Extra large trees require bucket trucks that can extend up to 50 feet to safely trim and remove tree limbs and branches.

 An arborist will decide if your tree needs to have the root zone fertilized, or if it needs crown reduction to reduce its height or general tree reshaping.
-A full service tree company will go above and beyond simply trimming trees and will take care of the little things (tree stumps, any type of ivy, poison oak, identify diseased trees) and clean up to leave your yard looking better than ever.
+A full service tree service company in Early Branch will go above and beyond simply trimming trees and will take care of the little things (tree stumps, any type of ivy, poison oak, identify diseased trees) and clean up to leave your yard looking better than ever.
 Additional extras include weed and insect control, branch and leaves cleanup and haul away, fire safety maintenance and preventative measures.
 Some companies even offer the ability to recycle the wood chippings that are removed from your property.

 Depending on the size and number of trees, a wide array of tools and equipment are needed including bucket trucks (for tall trees), track loaders (clearing root systems), cables, chainsaws, chippers, stump grinders, aerial lifts (for access to trees overhanging buildings) and spikes used for climbing up trees.
 Even for general tree trimming it is important that the equipment (shears, clippers, etc.) is kept sharp and in good condition for clean cutting to maintain tree health.